-Whether you’d like to add a few winter interest plants to fill gaps in the border, or create a winter garden bed or a container garden by the door to welcome visitors, our tips for winter planting will help you plan your winter garden.
+Whether you’d like to add a few winter interest plants to fill gaps in the border, or create a winter garden bed or a container garden by the door to welcome visitors, these plants are guaranteed to keep your outdoor space looking great throughout the cold season.

 Sorbus are deciduous trees with berries in white, pink, yellow, orange, red and blue.
 They have small spring flowers and some have vibrant autumn colour.
-Do best in full sun or dappled shade in fertile, well-drained soil.
+They do best in full sun or dappled shade in fertile, well-drained soil.
 Plant in a prominent position and underplant with early-flowering hellebores or bulbs such as crocus.

 Holly is a great evergreen choice with red, yellow or orange berries.
 Plant in spring or autumn in well-drained, slightly acidic soil in full sun, though they will grow well in part shade.
 They make lovely topiary specimens in containers or in a border.

-Mahonia is useful for scented floral colour in winter and its evergreen pinnate leaves.
+Mahonia is useful for scented floral colour in winter and has attractivr evergreen pinnate leaves.
 Good in well-drained or moist soils in shade or part-shade.
 Cut back after flowering to keep a manageable size.
-It provides a good backdrop to all the winter plants.
+It provides a good backdrop to all other winter plants.

 Daphne may be slow-growing and quite expensive, but is worth it for its highly scented blooms.
 Place in a sheltered spot by a path to enjoy the fragrance close up.
 Daphnes need moist, well-drained neutral to slightly alkaline soil.